MLK Jr. Day of Service

 In honor of Dr. King’s spirit of service and peace, the goal of MLK Jr. Day of Service is to engage U of I students in community-based projects.
 MLK Jr. Day of Service is an annual service event that happens during the month of January and open to all.
-Sign up using the event links on this page.
+Links to sign up will become available on this page in the month leading up to the event.

 Rev. Dr. Martin Luther King, Jr. was a vital figure of the modern era and a pivotal figure in the Civil Rights Movement.
 His lectures and dialogues stirred the concern and sparked the conscience of a generation.
 His charismatic leadership inspired men and women, young and old, in this nation and around the world.